Tianci-Zheng/Tianci-Zheng.github.io/_pages/about.md

 Study interest
 ======
-I’m majoring in High Energy Astrophysics, with a specific interest in the central engine of gamma-ray bursts (GRBs).
-Differing from the erratic prompt emission of GRBs, the canonical afterglow is a promising tool for probing the central engine of GRBs.
-Where the X-ray flares and the X-ray plateau connect the long-lasting central engine.
-By combining the X-ray flare and the X-ray plateau in the afterglow phase, we have studied the magnetar’s magnetosphere size and Its remagnetized process (Zheng et al. 2021).
+My research focuses on using gamma-ray bursts (GRBs) as probes to study compact object physics, particularly the properties of newly formed magnetars and black holes.
+By combining the X-ray flare and the X-ray plateau in the afterglow phase, we have studied the magnetar’s magnetosphere size and its re-magnetized process (Zheng et al. 2021).
 By searching for a Quasi-Periodic Oscillation (QPO) signature in the afterglow phase, the activities of the central engines were studied.
 A possible asymmetrical induced magnetar precession was identified from the afterglow of the Christmas burst, GRB 101225A, which shows a tentative QPO signature in the phase of the energy dissipation dominated by gravitational wave (Zou et al. 2021).
-The precession of BH central therefore also expected to be found in the afterglow of GRBs.
-The X-ray afterglow of GRB050904, comprising nine flares, is characterized by a QPO-modulated plateau and sharp decay, which cannot be readily explained by the magnetar model but favors a Kerr BH powered precessing jet scenario (Zheng et al. 2024).
+The precession of the BH central engine is also found in the afterglow of GRB050904, its X-ray afterglow comprising nine flares, is characterized by a QPO-modulated plateau and sharp decay, which cannot be readily explained by the magnetar model but favors a scenario that precessing jet powered by Kerr BH (Zheng et al. 2024).
+We also pay attention to the GRBs born in the ultra-compact binary, and revealed that the companion’s long-term tidal force may print a QPO pattern in the GRB afterglow, and therefore offers a method for studying the evolution of multiplicity (Zheng 2025 et al., accepted for publication in RAA).
+Our latest study (Zheng et al. submitted) revealed that the periodicity in GRB phenomena may be characterized by time-evolving periodicity.
+We report the first case GRB\,131122B, and point out that its relative period change is the fastest in the electromagnetic and comparable with a double neutron star merger.

 For detailed studies please find the publications from my private [ADS library](https://ui.adsabs.harvard.edu/public-libraries/lgsSLQwzQ0GLO3hxMgFZjA)